 Denver Botanic Gardens

-How to Get There: From the airport, hop on the AS bus line from island #5 towards Stapleton.
+- How to Get There: From the airport, hop on the AS bus line from Island #5 towards Stapleton.
 Get off at the Stapleton Park n’ Ride and take the #43 bus line towards Downing Station via MLK Boulevard.
-After 22 stops (17 minutes), hop off at MLK Boulevard & York St and walk over to the #24 line stop heading to C-470- University Park n’ Ride station.
+After 22 stops (17 minutes), hop off at MLK Boulevard & York Street and walk over to the #24 line stop heading to C-470- University Park n’ Ride station.
 After 11 stops, get off on York Street & 9th Avenue where the gardens will be directly to the West.
-Total transit time= 1 hour, 17 minutes.
+Total travel time is 1 hour, 17 minutes.
 Check out this Google Map for details on public and private transit options, and the associated time required.